sii-companion/.github/profile/README.md

 This organization houses all components that make up the Companion ecosystem.

-**Our update paper featuring Companion version 2 has now been published: https://doi.org/10.1093/nar/gkae378**
+**Our update paper featuring Companion version 2: https://doi.org/10.1093/nar/gkae378**

 <!--